appscode/third-party-tools/storage/nfs/README.md

     app: nfs-server # must match with the label of NFS pod
 ```

-Let's create the Service we have shown above,
+Let's create the service we have shown above,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/third-party-tools/master/storage/nfs/artifacts/nfs-service.yaml
 service/nfs-service created
 ```

-Now, we can access the NFS server using `nfs-service.storage.svc.cluster.local` dns.
+Now, we can access the NFS server using `nfs-service.storage.svc.cluster.local` domain name.

 >If you want to access the NFS server from outside of the cluster, you have to create [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) or [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) type Service.